-As the National Secretary-Treasurer's report is read, please take note that last year the deficit had to be balanced by cashing of Government Bonds.
-Loss of manih ment Bonds.
+As the National Secretary-Treasurer's report is read, please take that last year the decision note that last year the deficit had to be balanced by cashing of Government Bonds.
+Loss of many ment Bonds.
 Loss of membership has cut deeply into our revenue.
-This is a problem that must interest in the second is a problem that must interest every member of the Order.
+This is a problem that must into is a problem that must interest every member of the Order.